yusdacra/dynamic_water_2d/README.md

 # dynamic_water_2d

-Simple sideview water for Godot that reacts to forces applied to it.
+simple sideview water for Godot that reacts to forces applied to it.

-## Usage
+## usage

-Clone the repository and copy over the addon.
+get it from the [asset library](https://godotengine.org/asset-library/asset/3246).

-The `water.tscn` scene in the addon is a preset that should work by default.
+clone the repository and copy over the addon. the `water.tscn` scene in the addon is a preset that should work by default.

-## Credits
+## credits

-Thanks to @HackTrout for writing the original code (https://github.com/HackTrout/2DDynamicWater).
+thanks to @HackTrout for writing the original code (https://github.com/HackTrout/2DDynamicWater).